-Epithelioid mesothelioma is a rare cancer caused by asbestos exposure.
-It accounts for 50% to 70% of all cases.
-It develops in the lining of the lungs, abdomen or heart.
-Epithelioid cells respond better to treatment than other mesothelioma cell types.
-Life expectancy ranges from 14.4 months to 51.5 months.
+Epithelioid mesothelioma is a rare cancer caused by asbestos.
+It accounts for 50% to 70% of all cases, making it the most common mesothelioma cell type.
+Epithelial mesothelioma develops in the lining of the lungs, abdomen or heart.
+Life expectancy with treatment ranges from 14.4 months to 51.5 months.

 Learn more about mesothelioma, asbestos and the steps you can take to fight this disease.